- It’s normal to have mild cramps during your period.

 Yes, it is normal to have mild cramps during your period because of uterine contractions.
 The uterus is a muscle that tightens and relaxes which can cause jabbing or cramp-like pain.
 However, if the discomfort is not relieved with over-the-counter medications and causes you to miss school or other daily activities, it could mean that there is another reason for your symptoms.

 It is common for young women to have irregular periods when they first begin to menstruate.
 This means that ovulation (when a woman’s body makes eggs) may not happen for a few months or even for a few years.
 So you may not have menstrual cramps when you first begin your period.
+Menstrual cramps may be more likely in cycles in which you ovulate and prostaglandin levels are higher.
 After one, two, or three years, when your hormonal system is more mature, you might have more painful menstrual cramps.
+But you can have menstrual cramps from your first periods even when you are not ovulating.

 What other symptoms do girls have during their periods?